pmean/classes/clinical-research-methodology/modules/5510-12-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module12
+title: "MEDB 5510, Clinical Research Methods, Module12, Objectives
 ---

-#### Module12, Hypothesis testing, Learning objectives
+### Hypothesis testing

+In this module, you will learn how to

-+ To discuss the goal of data analysis and interpretation in research projects
++ discuss the goal of data analysis and interpretation in research projects

-+ To discuss statistical power and how to determine it
++ discuss statistical power and how to determine it

-+ To describe what is needed in order to determine sample size for a research project
++ describe what is needed in order to determine sample size for a research project